skyformat99/lora_device_lib/porting.md

 LDL is designed to work in a mainloop style application.

-If another task is expected to run for an excessive period of time (e.g. >1 second), a simple scheduler can use LDL_MAC_critical() to check if now is a good time to run that task.
+A simple scheduler can use LDL_MAC_priority() to check if LDL is expecting to handle a time sensitive event in the next n seconds.